jessalbarian/BeerDashboard/README.md

-# BeerDashboard
+# Dashboard
-My beer dashboard that uses a Raspberry Pi 3 and tilt sensor to gather data such as how many beers are being poured and at what time.
+My beer, coffee, and grilled cheese dashboard that uses a Raspberry Pi 3 and tilt sensor to gather data such as how many beers are being poured and at what time.

 ![screen shot](https://github.com/jessalbarian/BeerDashboard/blob/master/screenshot1.png)